FluentLenium/FluentLenium/README.md

 $(".fluent").now();

 // Forget the underlying search results.
-// You can then reuse the same selector to perform the search again
+// You can then reuse the same locator to perform the search again
 $(".fluent").reset();

 // Check if the underlying element has been loaded (boolean)